How to turn on mutual TLS authentication for your REST APIs in API Gateway

 Mutual TLS isn't supported for private APIs.

 After you've uploaded your truststore to Amazon S3, you can configure your custom domain name to use mutual TLS.
-Paste the following (slashes included) into a terminal:
+The following create-domain-name creates a custom domain name with mutual TLS:

 After you create the domain name, you must configure DNS records and basepath mappings for API operations.
 To learn more, see Set up a Regional custom domain name in API Gateway.